Photovoltaic Assisted Lighting Systems approved in 2008 National Electric Code

 Nov 28, 2006, Redondo Beach, CA

-Mark Robinson, today, presented a proposal to the NEC 2008 code making council that opens the door to a new energy efficient technology.
-The proposal was accepted and the new language will appear in the 2008 National Electric Code.
+Mark Robinson today presented a proposal to the NEC 2008 code-making council that opens the door to new energy-efficient technology.
+The proposal was accepted, and the new language will appear in the 2008 National Electric Code.

-For the past 10 years, Nextek power systems has been developing and commercializing Photovoltaic-Assisted Lighting systems.
+Nextek Power Systems has been developing and commercializing Photovoltaic-Assisted Lighting systems for the past ten years.

 These systems are more efficient than traditional photovoltaic systems because they bypass the inverters and rectifiers traditionally associated with Solar Electric power.

-In addition, because DC power cannot possibly pass back through the system into the grid, Photovoltaic Assisted Lighting systems are not subject to Anti-Islanding laws.
+In addition, because DC power cannot pass through the system into the grid, photovoltaic-assisted lighting systems are not subject to anti-islanding laws.
 This means that, unlike other solar systems, these do not have to shut down during a power failure.
-This has a significant impact on disaster-preparedness based systems.
+This has a significant impact on disaster-preparedness-based systems.

-In the 2005 National Electric Code, Section 210.6 was changed to protect people who would be changing lamps from exposure to high voltage.
+In the 2005 National Electric Code, Section 210.6 was changed to protect people changing lamps from exposure to high voltage.

-(1) The auxiliary equipment of electric-discharge lamps mounted in permanently installed luminaires (fixtures) where the luminaires (fixtures) are mounted in accordance with one of the following:
+(1) The auxiliary equipment of electric-discharge lamps mounted in permanently installed luminaires (fixtures) where the luminaires (fixtures) are mounted by one of the following:

 (2) Cord-and-plug-connected or permanently connected utilization equipment other than luminaires (fixtures)

-The "other than luminaires (fixtures)" prohibited Photovoltaic Assisted Lighting Systems.
-These systems, running at 380 VDC (the peak of 277VAC), would exceed the 277 volt limit.
+The “other than luminaires (fixtures)” prohibited Photovoltaic Assisted Lighting Systems.
+Running at 380 VDC (the peak of 277VAC), these systems would exceed the 277-volt limit.

 The justifications for our proposal were: